Underwater Image Enhancement via Dehazing and Color Restoration: Proposed Method

 This equation can be introduced as a prior into our network.
 Specifically, we drove the network to predict the variable $O\in {{\mathbb{R}}^{h\times w\times 6}}$ and decomposed the variable into $K_{\lambda }(x)\in {{\mathbb{R}}^{h\times w\times 3}}$ and $B_{\lambda }(x)\in {{\mathbb{R}}^{h\times w\times 3}}$.
 Eq.~\ref{equ:WaterFormerImageFormula} is referenced to reconstruct the final ground truth estimation image.

 To reduce the complexity and computational cost of the network, we removed a significant number of convolutional layers from the original DehazeFormer Block structure and only retained the convolution operations related to the self-attention and multilayer perceptron (MLP).
 To compensate for the limited utilization of local information due to the decrease in number of convolutional layers, we replaced the activation function in the MLP with a more locally enhanced FReLU~\cite{FReLU} and designed WaterFormer as a three-stage Unet-based network.
 If there are more complex underwater environments and less demand for network speed performance, the number of encoding-decoding stages can be increased to enhance the network performance.
+Fig.~\ref{fig:WaterFormer} and Tab.~\ref{tab:DetailedTransformerBlock} present the detailed structure of WaterFormer.